Charters Reports Reviews Shop Text Us (305) 209-5594

 • Conditions: Small Craft Advisory remains in effect everywhere.
 NOAA still expects rough nearshore waters and only a slight chance of showers, with drier air gradually filtering in.

 If you liked the cautious morning call, stick with it.
 The noon check did not open a surprise weather window.
-Inshore and protected-water options still make the most sense, while reef and offshore runs stay squarely in the “pick your shots carefully” category.
+Inshore and protected water still make the most sense, while reef and offshore runs stay squarely in pick-your-shots territory.

 The late-afternoon NOAA update doubled down on the same call, and honestly it got a little meaner looking for the next couple days.
 The breeze is still stacked up out of the northeast to east, the Small Craft Advisory is still flying, and the ocean side is staying sporty through the weekend.